Heliocentric Planetary Aspects and Transits

 A Windows Program for Exploring Heliocentric Astrological Aspects and TransitsHeliocentric means Sun-centered, whereas geocentric means Earth-centered.
 This software, Heliocentric Planetary Aspects and Transits (HPAT) is derived from the author's earlier Planetary Aspects and Transits (PAT) program, and is functionally equivalent to that program, except where heliocentricity implies a difference.
 For example, in geocentric astrology planets may appear to move backwards (they are then said to be retrograde), but in heliocentric astrology a planet is never retrograde.
 And in geocentric astrology there are two zodiacs in use, the tropical and the sidereal, and PAT supports both, whereas in HPAT there is just one zodiac.

 The Earth is at the center of the geocentric chart, whereas the Sun is at the center of the heliocentric chart.
-In the heliocentric chart the Earth is located just above Pluto at the bottom.
+In the heliocentric chart the Earth is located next to Pluto at the bottom.

 Prices Download the

 Three things to note:

 - In the heliocentric chart the Earth and Mars are on opposite sides of the Sun, whereas in the geocentric chart Mars is close to the Sun (because the Sun and Mars are in the same direction as seen from the Earth).

 - The outer planets (Jupiter, Saturn, Uranus, Neptune and Pluto) are more-or-less in the same position in both charts.
 That is because the distance between the Earth and the Sun is small compared to the distance from the Earth and Sun to Jupiter and beyond, so the positions (longitudes) of these outer planets are similar whether from the point of view of the Earth or of the Sun.